 Some of our Past volunteers Include:

 Jeff Harris - Went on to Mercia Sound and then to become Programmer/Presenter at Radio FAB FM.
-Sadly Jeff passed away last year (2018).
+Sadly Jeff passed away in 2018.

 Jim Lee - Left us and also went on to Mercia Sound, then to BBC CWR and is now a freelance journalist who sometimes works as a continuity announcer on BBC4 and BBC7.

 Sara Blizzard - Also went on to Mercia Sound, starting as a sales person and ending up Presenting her own show when Mercia's station controller, Stuart Linnell gave her a chance.
-She can now been seen regularly as a weather presenter on BBC Midlands Today.
+She can now be seen regularly as a weather presenter on BBC Midlands Today.

 Jenny Costello - Trained with us and later went on to present a show on Radio 1.
-She is now a presenter on Internet station Solid Gold Gem.
+She then moved on to become a presenter on Internet station Solid Gold Gem.

-Kevin Reide - Went on to become a presenter for BBC Midlands Today.
+Kevin Reide - Went on to become a newsreader and reporter for BBC Midlands Today.

 Barnie Choudury - Barnie volunteered with us during the early 1980’s.
 From then he became a trainee at BBC and went on to become Social Affairs Corrispondant.

-2003 saw the indroduction of a 24 hour broadcasting system and the use of new software packages, enabling us to broadcast direct from a computer to the patients.
-This system made it quicker to find a patients request since most of our CD music is now held on the database.
+2003 saw the indroduction of a 24 hour broadcasting system and the use of new software packages, this enabled us to broadcast direct from a computer to the patients.
+This system also made it quicker to find a patients request since most of our CD music is now held on the database.

-In July 2006 a brand new hospital was opened and we moved out of a broom cupboard into a state of the art radio studio which broadcasts to about 1200 beds through bedside units.
+In July 2006 a brand new hospital was opened and we moved out of a broom cupboard in the basement into a state of the art radio studio which broadcasts to about 1200 beds through bedside units.

 In 2014 Coventry Hospital Radio as it’s now known started broadcasting online via it’s own website www.coventryhospitalradio.org as well as throughout Coventry University Hospital.